andychip1/sn74169/docs/info.md

 ## How it works

-Verilog coded version of the SN74169.
+Verilog model of the SN74169.

 ## How to test

-I'll write a testbench
+Observe load, count up, count down, and inhibit functions.

 ## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any
+Oscilloscope to observe the outputs.